 - There are ample premium and free tools to create and manage PDFs

 The average student deals with dozens and dozens of study-related files every month.
 In a year, that racks up to 100 or more documents in the form of textbooks, assignments, and other academic papers.
 So, a robust tool is required to take care of the editing, annotation, and organizing needs of students.
-The tool of choice for all these PDF tasks is UPDF, a free utility with premium features.
+The tool of choice for all these PDF tasks is UPDF, a utility with premium features.
 Here's what students and teachers can do with UPDF:

 - PDF Annotations: Markups are critical to student life.
-Taking notes, highlighting important content, underlining text that's relevant to the subject, etc. All these tasks require an annotation tool, and UPDF has exactly what's needed - text markups, shapes, drawing, etc.
+Taking notes, highlighting important content, underlining text that's relevant to the subject, etc. All these tasks require an annotation tool, and UPDF has exactly what's needed - text markups, shapes, drawings, etc.

 - PDF Organizing: In many cases, students will need to extract pages from a PDF, reorder them, rotate them, replace them with pages from other files, and so on.
 UPDF offers all of this in an easy-to-use interface with full control over documents.

 - PDF Reading: Opening, viewing, and reading PDFs can be done on any PDF editor, even your Chrome browser.
 However, students need more robust functionality, which UPDF provides through features such as multiple reading modes, easy navigation, and bookmarking.
-It enhances the reading experience so reading digital books feels like reading actual physical material.
+It enhances the reading experience so reading digital books feel like reading actual physical material.

 The importance of having a solid PDF utility cannot be overstated.
 If we want to move to a paperless environment, PDF is the only viable way to do this.
 Moreover, having the right PDF tools is equally critical because that's a student's (and teacher's) main mode of communication.
-And a free PDF utility for academic use such as UPDF provides the perfect platform for students and educators to rely on for all their documentation needs, whether it's submitting assignments, creating handouts, or sharing study material online.
+And a PDF utility for academic use such as UPDF provides the perfect platform for students and educators to rely on for all their documentation needs, whether it's submitting assignments, creating handouts, or sharing study material online.
 UPDF does it all, and with style!
 If we want to digitize our classrooms and prepare for a hybrid education model in the future (or even right now), then we need to equip our students and their teachers with the right technology and the right tools.
 In combination with Teams and other collaborative platforms, UPDF is the perfect PDF utility for academia, whether you're a student looking to stay ahead of the curve or a teacher looking for tech-friendly ways to serve your students.